JameTran/Flappy/README.md

 # Project Name

 <<<<<<< HEAD
-Team Name: ?
+Team Name: Undetermined

-Team Members: ?, ?, ?
+Team Members:

-This project is a reimplementation of ...
+Andrew Hum | huma3
+William Lei | leim5
+Arshan Khan | khana172
+Jame Tran | tranj52

+This project is a reimplementation of several simple python games.
+Along with the redesign of these games we are designing a launcher for these minigames to select which game the user would like to play.

 The folders and files for this project are as follows: